-Given a bunch of features, how could you determine which to include or exclude?
-One approach is to simply try every possible combination of features and select the subset of features that performs the best.
+Given a bunch of features, how could you determine which ones to include or exclude?
+One approach is to try every possible combination of features and select the subset of features that performs the best.
 This technique is rather appropriately named the best subset approach.
-The benefit and drawback of this approach is the same: every possible combination is run.
-On one hand, this approach may discover a combination of features that wouldn’t have been found without this brute force method.
-However on the other hand, you’ll have to run through all the combinations of features and that may take considerable time.
-As a reference point, using the best subset selection method on twenty variables will require well over one million iterations through the algorithm.
+The benefit and drawback of this approach is the sameevery possible combination is tested.
+On one hand, this approach may discover a combination of features that you wouldn’t have found without this brute force method.
+On the other hand, you have to run through all the combinations of features and that may take considerable time.
+As a reference point, using the best subset selection method on 20 variables will require well over one million iterations through the algorithm and validation steps.

-There is another caveat with the best subset selection.
-As the number of features increases, the probability of finding bogus relationships in the features also increase.
+There is another caveat with the best subset approach.
+As the number of features increases, the probability of finding bogus relationships in the features also increases.
 The good news is that it will generally not happen silently.
 Overfitting with this method may look “best” on the training data, but perform very poorly on the test data.
 One way to tackle that problem is to apply several of the best subsets to the test data or move to another technique.

 Using Stepwise Comparison

 When the brute force method of the best subset is infeasible or undesirable, the stepwise approach may be a good compromise.
-Rather than tossing everything in, it will attempt to build up the correct set of features by stepping over them.
-In a forward stepwise process, the method will begin by training with each of the features individually.
+Rather than tossing everything in, you build up the correct set of features by stepping over them.
+In a forward stepwise process, the method begins by training with each of the features individually.
 Whichever feature performs the best is kept and the process is repeated by adding one more feature to the previous results.
 The features are added in one by one based on their contribution.
-Once all of the features have been added, all of the best performing algorithms at each of the steps are compared and the overall best set of features is selected as the final set.
+Once all of the features have been added, all of the best performing algorithms at each of the steps are compared.
+The overall best set of features is selected as the final set.

-The benefit of this is that it is an enormous reduction in the number of iterations compared to the best subset method.
-But the draw back is that not all the combinations are tried and so the best may be hidden.
-In some cases a feature that performs best alone, may not perform best when other features are added.
-Another approach to help discover a better approach is to do a reverse stepwise comparison, where you’ll start with all the features and then sequentially step backwards removing the least helpful feature until you’re down to one feature again.
-Then look at all of the best combinations and select the best that way.
+The benefit of this method is that it constitutes an enormous reduction in the number of iterations compared to the best subset method.
+But the draw back is that not all the combinations are tried and so the best combination may be hidden.
+In some cases, a feature that performs best alone may not perform best when other features are added.
+You can also perform a reverse stepwise comparison, where you start with all the features and then sequentially step backward, removing the least helpful feature until you’re down to one feature again.
+Then, you look at all of the best combinations and select the best that way.

 Validating Your Model

-However you go about selecting the features to include, you will still need to validate how well the approach performs.
-While each method may have subtle differences in how they work and the test statistics they generate and focus on, there are a few general approaches for validating how you’re doing that apply to almost all the methods.
-The most widely used is a method called cross-validation which we will discuss, but as a follow-up you could also look at any other resampling methods such as bootstrapping or the jackknife method.
+However you go about selecting the features to include, you still need to validate how well the approach performs.
+Each algorithm may have subtle differences in how it works and the test statistics it generates and focuses on.
+Still, there are a few general approaches for validating how you’re doing, and they apply to almost all the methods.
+The most widely used method is cross-validation, and it’s discussed here.
+As a second validation pass, you could look at any other resampling methods, such as bootstrapping or the jackknife method.